 These skydives involve freefalling and opening the main parachute at a predetermined time after leaving the aircraft (known as a delay).
 The first freefall delay is three seconds, after which both in time and exit altitude increase with each successful performance until a 15 second delay is reached.
 Once you reach these longer delays you will be experiencing terminal velocity and freefalling at 120mph towards the earth.

 Starting with controlled 360 turns, manoeuvres in freefall are now introduced.
-Around this point, you’ll receive further canopy control training helping you achieve your Canopy Handlin (CH1) certificate.
+Around this point, you’ll receive further canopy control training helping you achieve your Canopy Handling (CH1) certificate.

-Once you can maintain and change your direction in freefall you can start having some real fun in the sky jumping from full altitude of 15,000ft.
+Once you can maintain and change your direction in freefall you can start having some real fun in the sky jumping from full altitude.
 You will learn new skills including how to exit the aircraft in an unstable position and recover, dive exits, tracking (moving forwards) and track turns.

-In order to be awarded an A-Licence as a British Parachute Association qualified skydiver, you will need to complete the final stage qualification jump.
-You must perform every manoeuvre on a single skydive from 10,000 feet showing control, precision and awareness throughout.
+In order to be awarded an A-Licence as a British Skydiving qualified skydiver (formally the British Parachute Association), you will need to complete the final stage qualification jump.
+You must perform every manoeuvre on a single skydive from full altitude showing control, precision and awareness throughout.

 Sadly, we can’t share the love of skydiving with everyone.
 Due to the nature of the sport there are some age, weight and health restrictions.

-The minimum age for skydiving is 16.
-Under 18’s require parent/guardian permission in the form of signing the British Parachute Association membership agreement and Solo Student Declaration of Fitness (Form 115C).
+The minimum age for solo skydiving is 16.
+Under 18’s require parent/guardian permission in the form of signing the British Skydiving membership agreement and appropriate medical declaration below.

-We are unable to provide solo training for anyone aged 55 or over.
+We are unable to provide solo training for anyone aged 55 or over due to nationwide restrictions from our governing body.

-The maximum weight for the Static Line Course at Skydive GB is 14 stone and your weight must be in proportion to your height.
+The maximum weight for the Static Line Course at Skydive GB Parachute Club is 14 stone and your weight must be in proportion to your height.
 There is no height limit.

 There are a few medical conditions which can cause issues when skydiving – these can all be found on the Solo Student Declaration of Fitness (Form 115C).